nucypher/kms-implementation-whitepaper/index.rst

 ============
 We described the first version of the decentralized key management system NuCypher KMS.
 It does enforce correctness of operation, but it yet doesn't disinsentivize leaking ``kFrags``.
-Neither it focuses on anonymity of re-encryption.
+Neither does it focuses on anonymity of re-encryption.
 This will be the goal for future releases.